I have a domain, now what?

 A second option would be to use a tool like the 123 Reg website builder to create your site.
 It’s really easy: simply choose a template, customise it to your liking, add content and just click Publish to get your site online.

-This is a good option if you’re on a budget and don’t want any technical hassle.
+A site builder is a good option if you’re on a budget and don’t want any technical hassle.

 c.
 Hire professionals to build it for you